How to use procedures to build a better business and why you can’t afford not to!

-Using Standard Operating Procedures (SOPs) is a no-brainer when it comes to growing your small business.
-Yet putting those processes and procedures in place and keeping them up to date can seem like a mountain you don’t have time to climb.
-Honestly, that’s not the case!
+Using Standard Operating Procedures (SOPs) is a fundamental element to growing any business.
+Yet putting those processes and procedures in place and keeping them current and followed by all your team can seem like a mountain you just don’t have time to climb.

-- Start to document all the processes within your business as you do them.
-Tip: Make this as easy as possible using a mixture of written instructions, screenshots and video (we use https://www.useloom.com for all our video procedures).
+- Start to document all the procedures within your business.
+Tip: Make this as easy as possible to update, and follow, using a mixture of written instructions, screenshots and video (see our article on how to document procedures quickly using video).

 - Create an organisation chart for your business.
 List each role needed to support and service your business through this upcoming growth phase.
 At this stage (sorry!) it’s probably your name down under each role but in documenting this you’re creating your team structure.

 - At the end of this month you’ll have documented the tasks you’ve done over the last month and know what your team requirements are.